Pandemic Unemployment Assistance

 Step 1: Apply for regular unemployment

-To approve you for expanded benefits, we must first find out if you are eligible for regular unemployment benefits.
+Before we can approve you for expanded benefits, we must first find out if you are eligible for regular unemployment benefits.
 Please fill out the online application the best you can.

 If you are approved for regular unemployment benefits, you will receive normal unemployment payments and you will have the option to extend your benefits if needed.
 If that happens to you, skip Step 2 and go directly to Step 3.